Chitaoji/lazyr/README.md

 # lazyr
-Creates lazy modules in a more readable and safer way.
+Creates lazily-imported modules in a more readable and safer way.

+A lazily-imported module (or a lazy module, to be short) is  not physically loaded in the Python environment until its attributes are being accessed.
+This could be very useful when you are importing some modules that are hardly used but take a lot of time to be loaded.

 ## Installation